bshien/opensearch_dev_dashboard/README.md

 # Future Roadmap

+-
+- Database instead of caching build number folders
+- Automate the deploying of code
+- Add framework to code that would change the EJS automatically.

 # How to Deploy code on AWS Beanstalk

 # Problems/ Potential Enhancements

-The performance compare functionality doesn't order the two rows by which rows the user selected first or second, it simply hides the other rows when the compare function is run.
+- The performance compare functionality doesn't order the two rows by which rows the user selected first or second, it simply hides the other rows when the compare function is run.
 An improvement would be to put the row that the user clicked first on top.

+- Add responsiveness to the website; when you resize the window, the columns shrink to it's smallest displayable size.
+The navbar could change into a hamburger dropdown button.
+This would help mobile users.

+- Automate deploying of code to AWS Beanstalk

+-

+# Workflow Diagram